 Master of Science in Software Engineering (MSSE)

 The Master of Science in Software Engineering (MSSE) is a 36 credit-hour degree program at Nova Southeastern University’s Graduate School of Computer and Information Sciences (GSCIS).
 Offered online and on-campus in South Florida, the MSSE degree program focuses on the foundations of software engineering, including areas such as requirements, design, development, testing, verification, human-computer interaction, and project management.
-This degree is designed to give students a thorough knowledge of the field and to provide an enduring foundation for future professional growth.
-This program blends theory and practice into a learning experience that develops skills applicable to complex real-world problems.
+The software engineering degree is designed to give students a thorough knowledge of the field and to provide an enduring foundation for future professional growth.
+The software engineering program blends theory and practice into a learning experience that develops skills applicable to complex real-world problems.

-A graduate with a M.S. in Software Engineering will have the ability to (1) communicate software engineering concepts, designs, and solutions effectively and professionally; (2) apply knowledge of software engineering to produce effective designs and solutions for specific problems; (3) identify, analyze, and synthesize scholarly literature relating to the field of software engineering; and (4) use software development tools, software systems, and modern computing platforms.
+A graduate with a Master’s in Software Engineering will have the ability to (1) communicate software engineering concepts, designs, and solutions effectively and professionally; (2) apply knowledge of software engineering to produce effective designs and solutions for specific problems; (3) identify, analyze, and synthesize scholarly literature relating to the field of software engineering; and (4) use software development tools, software systems, and modern computing platforms.